amitkshgit/stateless/README.md

 ---------

-Note: Default username and password are admin and admin123 for the console
+Note: Default username and password are admin1 and admin123 for the console